Self-dig case study - Cavendish

 The combined cost reduction of the self-dig element and the lower Openreach quote brought the scheme within the affordability criteria of the Suffolk Better Broadband programme to cover Openreach’s costs.

-“First I contacted the Community Fibre Partnership team to see if there was a solution that could be found for my community.
+“First I contacted the Fibre Community Partnership team to see if there was a solution that could be found for my community.
 After more than year, a solution was proposed which would not have been affordable for our community.
 It was at this point I contacted the Better Broadband for Suffolk team.
 Once the scheme was picked up by the Better Broadband for Suffolk team, combined with the reduced costs of using Miles Drainage to plough in cable, we developed an affordable scheme within months.
 It took less than a day to dig in the cable and site a new junction box for Openreach to connect up to.

 Openreach have now completed connecting up the self-dig to their network and we placed our order for fibre service.
 With fibre to the premises, our community will be able to achieve ultrafast speeds of over 300Mbps.
 Mine is now live and it is transforming what I can achieve given the speed at which everything happens.”